kaibauds/java/README.md

 # java

 My first touch on Java was 20 years ago.
-Now I had to prove I can program Java for a job?
+Sometimes I have to prove I can program Java.

-I really don't think I truly love this programming language.